High intermediate–advanced proficiency (CEFR B2-C2)

 Intensive Professional English at a Glance

 Ideal for: High intermediate–advanced proficiency (CEFR B2-C2)Ideal for

 Duration: 8 weeks per session, Monday–ThursdayDuration

 August, October, January, March

-Workshops in writing, grammar, pronunciation, and American culture
+- Workshops and electives in grammar, pronunciation, communication strategies, and American culture

-Opportunities to attend lectures and events at the World Bank, Inter-American Development Bank, and other local, national, and international organizations
+- Opportunities to attend virtual or in-person lectures and events at Georgetown University and other local, national, and international organizations